||[Feb. 18th, 2006|12:47 pm]

 I had surreptitiously received a copy of my service record, quite thick with documentation of what a horrible waste of humanity I am.
 Of all of the many pages only two sheets had caught my eye: a pair of written statements therein, each containing lies.
 One was signed by CTA1, the other by CTA2.
 I wasn’t supposed to have seen these documents.
 It's likely they were ordered to sign them by Mallory or CTRC.

 I still have no DD-214, thus no discharge.
 I suspect my Chain of Command "lost" my paperwork.
 I’ve no access to any GI benefits I’ve earned, educational or financial.
-A decent Navy would compensate me for the squandered "leave", the motel bill I accrued, and finally process my travel claim from San Diego to the Coast of Maine.
+A decent Navy would compensate me for the squandered "leave", and process my travel claim from San Diego to New England.
 All avenues of justice have failed.
 I am not simply disgruntled: I am disenfranchised.

 Sometimes people ask me why I left after 12 years of service instead of holding out for eight more years until retirement.
-I started out at zero again, with my savings squandered and nothing but debt to my name.
-I did not leave the Navy because of a bad Officer or a weak Senior Enlisted, both of whom were subsequently promoted.
+I started out at zero again, with my savings squandered and nothing to my name.
+I did not leave the Navy because of a bad Officer or a weak Senior Enlisted.
 I left when I lost faith in my chain of command.

 Rank makes right.
 I was just a Deck Ape, after all.